 Hi, I'm Natalie!

-I like to build community, teach yoga, and solve math problems.
+I like to build community, run marathons, and solve math problems.